 \end{itemize}

 Finally, guided by the insights from this analysis, we propose a \textbf{unified SASV system} that jointly addresses speaker and spoof detection.
-As illustrated in Figure~\ref{fig:your_label}(c), the ASV branch employs a domain-inspired \emph{embedding weighting} scheme with \emph{cosine similarity}.
+As illustrated in Fig.~\ref{fig:your_label}(c), the ASV branch employs a domain-inspired \emph{embedding weighting} scheme with \emph{cosine similarity}.
 In contrast, the CM branch uses CM embeddings through an \emph{MLP-based classifier}.
-The system is optimized end-to-end using nonlinear score fusion with calibration and jointly trained with both aDCF and BCE objectives.
+The system is optimized end-to-end using non-linear score fusion with calibration and jointly trained with both a-DCF and BCE objectives.